arecker/blog/pages/home.md

 * /static/img/thoreau.jpg
 * Welcome Home
-* Wordpress has served me well, but my soul long for stillness.
+* Wordpress has served me well, but my soul longs for the wilderness.
 Retreat with me into the backwoods of the Internet.
 * /welcome-home/

 News